alephmembeth/alephmembeth.github.io/financials.md

 + Financial support for the edited volume ‘Oldenburger Jahrbuch für Philosophie 2019/2020’ (2020; University of Oldenburg, Department of Philosophy; €1,265.36; jointly with Nils Baratella)
 + Financial support for the edited volume ‘Paradoxien’ (2020; University of Oldenburg, Department of Philosophy; €2,500.00; jointly with Gregor Damschen and Mark Siebel)
 + Financial support for an empirical study on speech acts (2020; Universitätsgesellschaft Oldenburg; €1,000.00; jointly with Stephan Kornmesser)
-+ Travel grant for the promotion of young researchers (2020; University of Oldenburg, Faculty IV; €500.00)
++ Travel grant for the promotion of young researchers (2020; University of Oldenburg, School of Humanities and Social Sciences; €500.00)
-+ Travel grant for the promotion of young researchers (2020; University of Oldenburg, Faculty IV; €350.00)
++ Travel grant for the promotion of young researchers (2020; University of Oldenburg, School of Humanities and Social Sciences; €350.00)
 + Financial support for the lecture series ‘Paradoxien’ (2020; Gesellschaft für Analytische Philosophie; €240.00; jointly with Gregor Damschen and Mark Siebel)
-+ Travel grant for the promotion of young researchers (2019; University of Oldenburg, Faculty IV; €500.00)
++ Travel grant for the promotion of young researchers (2019; University of Oldenburg, School of Humanities and Social Sciences; €500.00)
-+ Travel grant for the promotion of young researchers (2019; University of Oldenburg, Faculty IV; €750.00)
++ Travel grant for the promotion of young researchers (2019; University of Oldenburg, School of Humanities and Social Sciences; €750.00)
 + Financial support for the edited volume ‘Oldenburger Jahrbuch für Philosophie 2017/2018’ (2018; University of Oldenburg, Department of Philosophy; €1,052.00; jointly with Nils Baratella)

 ## Awards